shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 > The `save` parameter is a `Boolean` specifying whether or not statistics will be gathered and saved when running the network.

-> The `interval` parameter is a `Integer` specifying the amount of time (in seconds) between each generated stats data.
+> The `interval` parameter is an `Integer` specifying the amount of time (in seconds) between each generation of stats data.

 ## loadDetection

-The `loadDetection` parameter is an `Object` which can pass in the following parameters
+The `loadDetection` parameter is an `Object` which can pass in the following parameters:

 ```json
 "loadDetection": {